Chart Color Schemes

 Kogarah Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified four projects expected to impact the area: Sydney Metro West, St George Hospital Redevelopment Stage 3, 19-23 Bembridge Street Carlton Development, and Allen & George South Hurstville.
-The following details those most relevant.
+AreaSearch identified four projects likely impacting the area: Sydney Metro West, St George Hospital Redevelopment Stage 3, 19-23 Bembridge Street Carlton Development, and Allen & George South Hurstville.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.